 They must be at least 21 years old, and have a minimum of three years’ driving experience.

 The insurance for the car must be under their name, and it also has to be in the same state in which they will be driving, and comply with the state’s requirements.

 A Social Security number and a background check is necessary.
 The background check looks for the following:

 - history of driving a vehicle while unlicensed

 - history of criminal charges

-Once an Uber or Lyft driver accepts a passenger, he or she must have a commercial car insurance policy with at least $1.5 million in liability coverage for death, bodily injury, and property damage.
+Once an Uber driver accepts a passenger, they must have a commercial car insurance policy with at least $1.5 million in liability coverage for death, bodily injury and property damage.
 They must also provide uninsured/underinsured motorist coverage in an amount of at least $1.5 million, which covers all who occupy the vehicle if another motorist causes an accident and does not have any insurance, or does not have sufficient insurance.

 IMPORTANT: in New Jersey, if you are in an auto accident, and you have chosen the “limitation on lawsuit option” for your car insurance coverage, you will need to prove that you have sustained a permanent injury based on objective evidence, even if the other driver was at-fault.
-However, if you are injured in an accident caused by an Uber or Lyft driver, whether you are a driver or passenger of the other vehicle, or a passenger of an Uber or Lyft vehicle, the limitation on lawsuit option does not apply and you will not need to prove you have sustained a permanent injury.
+However, if you are injured in an accident caused by an Uber driver, whether you are a driver or passenger of the other vehicle, or a passenger of an Uber, the limitation on lawsuit option does not apply and you will not need to prove you have sustained a permanent injury.
 As written in the statute, it states: